Navy10021/SLS/README.md

-# Legal Searcher: Dynamic semantic law case search procedure
+# Semantic Legal Searcher: Dynamic semantic law case search procedure

  We propose Legal Searcher which is a new conceptual law case search procedure.
 Our main contributions are as follows: